Pope Francis’s body to go on public display ahead of funeral on Saturday

 It has been confirmed that Francis’s body will be on display for the public to pay their respects in St Peter’s Basilica from Wednesday morning.

-Details of Francis’s funeral have also been confirmed, with mass to take place at 10am local time on Saturday, celebrated by the dean of the College of Cardinals.
+Details of Francis’s funeral have also been confirmed, with Mass to take place at 10am local time on Saturday in St Peter’s Square, celebrated by the dean of the College of Cardinals.

+He had, in his will, requested that he is buried in a simple underground tomb at St Mary Major Basilica.

 His death, following a cerebral stroke that led to a coma and irreversible heart failure, prompted an outpouring of tributes across the globe.